08micco/BurgerFar2.0/README.md

 # Purpose

 This project was created to automate a Burger King campaign as a demonstration and proof-of-concept.
 It automates the sign-up process and checks for potential wins.
-If CAPTCHA solving is required, you will need a **catchall** email address and a **2captcha** API token.
+You will need a **catchall** email address and if CAPTCHA solving is required, a **2captcha** API token.

 # Adaptation